 By Leslie Noyes

-(Note: This first appeared on my blog last year, back in the good old days when Trump’s candidacy was merely a bad joke.
+(Note: This first appeared on my blog two years ago, back in the good old days when Trump’s candidacy was merely a bad joke.
 Guess I should’ve thrown more darts.)

 Quickly I stashed the darts, downed a shot of Glenlivet and hid the bottle under the desk.

 “Come in,” I intoned with as much gravity as I could muster.
 I was new at this detective gig and badly needed a client.
 Throwing darts at Trump, no matter how satisfying, wasn’t paying the bills.

 The man who walked through my door was a sight for hungry eyes.
 Tall, dark, and handsome, and apparently built like Thor if the bulges in his well-tailored suit were to be trusted.